ankitC/processManager/README.md

 		same as running
 			package.sh; execute.sh [master server name / IP]

+	These scripts MUST be run from the ROOT directory of the project.

 USING THE MASTER CONSOLE

 Once the master server instance has been started, you will be presented